= Award winner or nominee

 Date: 2000

-Description: Writing approx. 20 articles, including four long features
+Writing approx. 20 articles, including four long features on materials science.

 "an excellent guide"